jgolla/PI-Coresight-Custom-Symbols/LiquidGauge.md

     ```

 1. We now have a working guage, but it does not resize properly.
 To do this, we will fill in the `resize` function and scale the `svg` element to fit the new area.
-1. First update the template to include a soon to be added scale factor.
+1. First update the template to include a, soon to be added, scale factor.
+Here we are using an [SVG transform](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform) to scale the entire symbol.
+This is used as part of an AngularJS binding using the ng-attr- syntax.

     ```html
     <div id="gaugeContainer">